israelg99/Task/README.md

 > Please note that you can pick hosts in the API docs.

+> Also note you might get a warning on your browser about the site redirecting to https.

 ### Dependencies
 - Python 3.8+
 - Node.js 14+